ZionInMatrix/CSVtoDatabase/README.md

 ### 2. Import project into Intellij IDEA Ultimate.

-### 3. Please create an ems database in MySQL or of your choice, plus an employee table with fields: ico, nazevfirmy, adresfirmy, email, jmeno, prijmeni, datum.
+### 3. Please create an ems database in MySQL or of your choice, plus an employee table with fields:
+ico: varchar(70), NULL, UQ
+nazevfirmy: varchar(70), NN
+adresfirmy: varchar(70), NN
+email: varchar(70), NULL, UQ
+jmeno: varchar(70), NN
+prijmeni: varchar(70), NN
+datum: varchar(70), NN

 ### 4. Update MySQL connection configurations into connectToDatabase and put in to it current settings.